Sport in Hong Kong

 Sports in Hong Kong are a significant part of its culture.
-Due to British influence going as far back as the late 19th century, Hong Kong had an earlier introduction to Western athletics compared to other Asia regions.
+Due to British influence going as far back as the late 19th century, Hong Kong had an earlier introduction to Western athletics compared than other Asia regions.

-In terms of participation, jogging, swimming, badminton, basketball, fitness, football(soccer) have the most participants.
-In terms of favourites, badminton (27.5%), swimming (24%), association football (soccer) (18.4%), basketball (9.8%), and tennis (3.8%) are the most popular sports.
+In terms of participation, jogging, swimming, badminton, basketball, fitness, association football have the most participants.
+In terms of favourites, badminton (27.5%), swimming (24%), association football (18.4%), basketball (9.8%), and tennis (3.8%) are the most popular sports.

 Golf is an increasingly popular sport, despite the relatively few number of courses in the city.
 In 2009, Hong Kong successfully organised the V East Asian Games and it was the biggest sporting event ever held in the territory.
 Other major international sporting events including the Equestrian at the 2008 Summer Olympics, the Hong Kong Open Golf Championship, the Hong Kong Sevens, Hong Kong Marathon, AFC Asian Cup, EAFF East Asian Cup, Hong Kong Badminton Open, Hong Kong Tennis Classic, Premier League Asia Trophy, and Lunar New Year Cup.
 Hong Kong athletes have improved in worldwide rankings.
 As of 2010, there are 32 Hong Kong athletes from seven sports ranking in world's Top 20, 29 athletes in six sports in Asia top 10 ranking.
 Moreover, Hong Kong is equally impressive performance of athletes with disabilities in 2009, having won four world championships and two Asian Champions.